auni-b/dbtCore/README.md

 The learning curve for using dbt Core felt tough initially.
 Admittedly, that had much to do with this being the first time I was properly working with a data transformation framework - I've preprocessed datasets and directly interfaced with them via python/SQL files previously instead of actually pipelining them as was the case here.

 I ran into some difficulties trying to get dbt Core and DuckDB installed on my system.
-To begin, I tried using a virtual environment as was recommended in the dbt docs, but that kept causing dependency issues when trying to 'pip install dbt-core dbt-duckdb', and even a clean conda install didn't work the first time, rather surprisingly.
+To begin, I tried using a virtual environment as was recommended in the dbt docs, but that kept causing dependency issues when trying to `pip install dbt-core dbt-duckdb`, and even a clean conda install didn't work the first time, rather surprisingly.
 Creating a new conda environment with a different, specific version of Python (3.11.8) that I saw had worked for someone on a dbt forum finally resolved the installation snags.

 Once I finally got to the real core of the task, after first confirming the connection to DuckDB in a small test python script, and then eventually realizing that I could not run duckdb commands directly in the command line, but instead would need to use the interactive shell, which was not directly mentioned anywhere in the dbt docs, but only in a section of the dbt-duckdb GitHub page, I got underway with staging the data and building the models.
 Here at least the available docs seemed to cover the key things to know, and learning about Jinja templating and capabilities was neat - I looked to apply what I could.